chrismdp/chrismdp.github.com/_posts/2015-03-18-sol-trader-has-been-greenlit.markdown

 Sol Trader was recently [greenlit by Steam](http://steamcommunity.com/sharedfiles/filedetails/?id=93098528)!

+This means that on release you'll be able to buy the game on Steam, giving us more publicity and exposure, along with an easy way to buy and play.
+It's great news for the game!

 It's been quite a journey.
 I originally released the game on Steam Greenlight about three years ago, when the Greenlight process was [officially launched](http://store.steampowered.com/news/8761/).
 At that point, the game wasn't really ready for Greenlight.
 The alpha was rough,